 Why the Challenges Are Worth It

-For all of the tightrope walking aviation safety managers do to fill their role, there are certain perks that make the job very rewarding.
+For all the tightrope-walking aviation safety managers do to fill their role, certain perks make the job very rewarding.

 - Good work/life balance

 - Very good pay

 I think we can expect that maintaining relationships and implementing changes will increasingly become easier as SMS becomes more ubiquitous and effective in the aviation industry.

 Do you have any challenges that you find to be significant that weren't mentioned?

 See what tasks other safety officers are doing as part of their job duties.
 These checklists allow you to compare what you do to those of other safety professionals:

 - Monthly; or

 Last updated in October 2023.